 Strategies Over Speed!

-Check out our Multiplication Pack for Activities, Thinkboards & Classroom Posters for these concepts.
+- We also have a Multiplication Pack containing Activities, Think boards & Classroom Posters for these concepts.
+See it here…

 Multiplication Fact Mini Book

-Here’s a little multiplication booklet that your students can make to help them with multiplication fact fluency.
+- Here’s a little multiplication booklet that your students can make to help them with multiplication fact fluency.
 Get printable instructions for our multiplication printable number games booklets

 - Italian Lattice Multiplication dates from 1478! … Click To Watch The video.
 An alternative written multiplication strategy introduced by Fibonacci .
 This strategy utilises partitioning & the distributive law to solve multiplication problems.
 Wish someone had shown me this.
 CLICK FOR FREEBIE

 The A Plus Teacher has been a Primary School Numeracy Curriculum Leader and Coach for 16 years and now advisors A Plus Teaching Resources about Teaching Numeracy

 The A+ Team is Passionate About helping educators to save time so that they can concentrate on the most important job in the world… Teaching!
 The Team Creates Time Saving, Tried & Tested, Hands-on, Teaching Resources, Ideas, Organisers, Checklists, Printables, Posters, & Games!